dssg/triage/README.md

 ## How-to

 `metta` expects you to hand it a dictionary for each dataframe with the following keys:
-- `start_time` (date.datetime): The earliest time that enters your covariate calculations.
+- `beginning_of_time` (date.datetime): The earliest time that enters your covariate calculations.
 - `end_time` (date.dateime): The last time that enters your covariate calculations.
-- `prediction_window` (str): The length of the prediction window you are using in this matrix eg: '1y', '6m'
+- `label_window` (str): The length of the labeling window you are using in this matrix eg: '1y', '6m'
 - `label_name` (str): The outcome variable's column name.
 This column must be in the last position in your dataframe.
 - `matrix_id` (str): Human readable id for the dataset